alttpo/rex/rexlang.md

 # Rexlang
 Rexlang is a statically typed, integer-based programming language optimized for embedded applications with tight memory constraints.

+Rexlang is designed to allow applications to generate and upload rexlang programs to an embedded system which executes them with very low latency access to critical functions such as memory I/O or interfacing with hardware.
+The rexlang program running in the embedded system may then write messages back to the host-side application to report data.

 ## Binary program format
 The rexlang binary program format is a compact and machine-friendly representation of a program as it appears in program memory.